GET STARTED | Get A Cash Offer Today

 What’s Wrong With Polybutylene Pipes?

-Furthermore, the resale value of homes with PB pipes can be affected, as potential buyers may require pipe replacement before purchasing.
+Furthermore, the resale value of properties with PB plumbing can be affected, as during negotiations potential buyers may require pipe replacement before purchasing.
 It is best to replace the pipes and prevent the potential of expensive plumbing failures.
 Installing and replacing polybutylene pipes is a job for a professional, and it usually takes two to five days to complete.

 Can You Sell a House With Polybutylene Pipes?